benhaim23/Capstone-Project/README.md

 In this section, a Decision Tree model is implemented and assessed using scikit-learn.
 Decision Trees are versatile machine learning algorithms used for both classification and regression tasks.
 This section details the implementation of the Decision Tree Regressor and its evaluation.

 # Neural Network Issues Explored
 In this section, a Neural Network model is implemented using scikit-learn.
 Neural Networks are powerful models for capturing complex data relationships.
 The code outlines the development of an MLPRegressor model and its evaluation.
-We scrutinize the Neural Network model's limitations, hypothesizing its underperformance may be due to its inherent complexity, suboptimal hyperparameter settings, and potential data size constraints.
-This section delves into potential reasons and suggests paths for optimization.
+We scrutinize the Neural Network model's limitations, hypothesizing its underperformance may be due to its inherent complexity, suboptimal hyperparameter settings, and most notably data size constraints due to limitations with our dataset.

 # XGBoost Implementation
 This section focuses on implementing and evaluating the XGBoost algorithm, a gradient boosting framework known for its efficiency and effectiveness.
 The code demonstrates the use of GradientBoostingRegressor with XGBoost and assesses its performance.